 A society is a composite of individual human beings.
 The totality of various individual flows of movement constitutes the collective social movement.
 Each individual flow is influenced by the collective flow.
 It is impossible for individuals to move exclusively according to their individual inherent momentum.
 In some instances, the individual strives to maintain adjustment with the collective flow and, in other instances, he or she strives to move faster or slower than it.
-Society slows the individual momentum by virture of its rules, regulations, mores, and a host of other road blocks.
+Society slows the individual momentum by virtue of its rules, regulations, mores, and a host of other barriers.

-The trough and crest of the collective flow is shorter than the trough and crest of the individual's flow.
-And this shortness of the collective wave-length in relation to the wave-length of the individual sets the stage for evolution or revolution as the number of individual's who want social change increase.
+The peak and trough of the collective flow is shorter than the peak and trough of the individual's flow.
+And this shortness of the collective wavelength in relation to the wavelength of the individual sets the stage for evolution or revolution as the number of individuals who want social change increases.